Semiparametric bivariate extreme-value copulas: Method

 \subsection{Estimation}

 The estimation process builds upon the various constructions explored above.
-Given an orthonormal ZB-spline basis, we aim to find the parameter vector $\bm{\theta}$ that best fits a dataset.
-Starting from a zero-integral spline~\eqref{eq:bayes-model} $p_{\bm{\theta}}$, we apply the inverse centered log-ratio transformation~\eqref{eq:clr-inverse} to obtain a pdf $f_{\bm{\theta}}$ over $[0, 1]$.
-Then, we integrate the pdf using the Williamson transform~\eqref{eq:williamson} to obtain a 2-monotone function $W_{\bm{\theta}}$.
-Finally, we rotate that function to get to the targeted Pickands function $A_{\bm{\theta}}$, using~\eqref{eq:rotation}.
-Once arrived at the Pickands function, the construction of the EVC follows from the definition~\eqref{eq:ev-copula}.

-Knowing the one-to-one relation~\cite{Caperaa1997} between the random vector $(U, V)$ following an EVC and the random variable $Z = \log U / \log (UV)$, we reduce our problem to fitting the latter, which has a simpler density, straightly derived from~\eqref{eq:h-cdf}:
+Given an orthonormal \gls{zbs} basis, we aim to find the parameter vector $\bm{\theta}$ that best fits a dataset.
+Knowing the one-to-one relation~\cite{Caperaa1997} between the random vector $(U, V)$ following an \gls{evc} and the \gls{rv} $Z = \log U / \log (UV)$, we reduce our problem to fitting the latter, which has a more straightforward \gls{pdf}, derived from~\eqref{eq:h-cdf}: